kanishk-tyagi04/GU-Technical-Training-2026/Surbhi Rawat/README.md

 # Surbhi Rawat
-# Data Structures and Algorithms (DSA) - Array & Linked List
+# Data Structures and Algorithms (DSA)

-This repository contains implementations and solutions for common *Data Structures and Algorithms (DSA), focusing on **Array* and *Linked List* problems, commonly used in technical interviews and competitive programming.
+This repository contains implementations and solutions for common *Data Structures and Algorithms (DSA), focusing on **Array* and *Linked List* problems as of now, commonly used in technical interviews and competitive programming.

-## 📌 Project Overview:

-This project provides a collection of algorithms and data structure implementations for *Arrays* and *Linked Lists*.
-The solutions are organized into different sections and are meant for educational purposes, helping individuals practice, learn, and master these fundamental concepts.

 ### 🎯 Key Features:
 - *Array Operations*: Implementations for array manipulation, searching, and sorting.